Going Carbon Neutral

 More More

-By entering into power purchase agreements with renewable energy developers, we reduce our emissions footprint, hedge against rising energy costs and help to add more clean electricity to the U.S. power grid.
-To date, we’ve purchased more than 1.5 gigawatts of renewable energy capacity.
+By entering into power purchase agreements with renewable energy developers, we reduce our emissions, hedge against rising costs, and help add more clean electricity to the power grid.
+In 2022, AT&T renewable energy deals accounted for about 2.8 million MWHS of produced electricity.

 Low emissions fleet